On the asymptotic linking number: Systems of short paths

 exist in the $L^1$-sense. \item[(iv)] The sets

+have measure zero at any given time $T$ respectively $S$. \end{itemize} \end{defn} Arnold's original definition requires that the integrals appearing in \eqref{g:1}, \eqref{g:2} and \eqref{g:3} are uniformly bounded for $T=S=1$ for almost all $x,y\in M\times M$.
+The intention of the following example is to illustrate a problem one encounters in this case. \begin{example} Let $\rho$ be a smooth function on $\mathbb{R}$ such that $\rho\equiv 0$ outside of $(1,3)$ and $\rho>0$ on $(1,3)$ such that $\rho(2)=1$.
+On $\mathbb{R}^3$ we use cylindrical coordinates $(r,\varphi,z)$.
+Consider the vector field

-have measure zero at any given time $T$ respectively $S~.$ \end{itemize} \end{defn} The major difference between the definition found in \cite{ark} and ours is the fact that in \cite{ark} the limits in (iii) are supposed to exist pointwise almost everywhere.
-It is exactly this difference which enables us to show that a system of short paths does exist.
-This closes a gap in the original proof of Arnold's theorem found in~\cite{arn, ark}. \begin{thm} Let $\Sigma$ be the set consisting of a geodesic of minimal length having starting point $p$ and end point $q$ for any $p,q\in M$\ .Then $\Sigma$ is a system of short paths. \end{thm} \begin{proof} The set of paths $\Sigma$ fulfills the conditions (i),(ii) and the continuity condition in (iii) in \defref{d:sps} by construction.
+It is smooth and divergence--free with respect to the standard volume form $rdr\wedge d\varphi\wedge dz$ on $\mathbb{R}^3$.
+At the origin it has a zero of infinite order.
+All flow lines of $X$ are periodic or degenerate.
+The period of orbits emerging from points with $z>0, r=2e^{-2/z}$ is $4\pi e^{-1/z}$.
+Hence for a smooth curve which is transversal to the plane $z=z_0>0$, the value of the integral in \eqref{g:1} for $T=S=1$ becomes arbitrarily large if one chooses $x=\left(2e^{-2/z_0},\varphi,z_0\right)$ and $z_0$ small enough, provided that the curve is close enough to the $z$-axes. \end{example} Using our definition of a system of short paths we can prove their existence while the remaining parts of the construction remain unchanged.
+This closes a gap in the original proof of Arnold's theorem found in~\cite{arn, ark}.
+Our definition of the system of short paths has the additional advantage that the system can be chosen independently of $X,Y$, cf.~\cite{ark}. \begin{thm} Let $\Sigma$ be the set consisting of a geodesic of minimal length having starting point $p$ and end point $q$ for any $p,q\in M$.Then $\Sigma$ is a system of short paths. \end{thm} \begin{proof} The set of paths $\Sigma$ fulfills the conditions (i),(ii) and the continuity condition in (iii) in Definition~\ref{d:sps} by construction.
 Let $F_{T,S}$ denote the function